Comparison Between Egyptian and Roman Jewelry

 - Boys wore a small gold ring carved with a phallus for good luck

 - Women decorated themselves much more than men, and their was a display of wealth and status.

 - In the lower social classes the use of jewelry was very rare, and there was no religious significance importance for wearing fake reproductions like the Egyptians

-Video: Egyptian Jewelry
+Video: Ancient Egyptian Makeup and Jewelry

 Poll: Which jewelry makers were more sophisticated and skilled?

 |Mining Location||- The oldest known mines of turquoise were quarried in the Sinai by about 3000 BC For the next two thousand years, great quantities of turquoise were mine in the peninsula

 - At Serabit el-Khadem Egyptians set up a large and systematic operation